2019–2020 Hong Kong protests: Underlying causes

 After the failure of the Umbrella Revolution in 2014 and the 2017 imprisonment of Hong Kong democracy activists, citizens began to fear the loss of the "high degree of autonomy" as provided for in the Hong Kong Basic Law, as the government of the People's Republic of China appeared to be increasingly and overtly interfering with Hong Kong's affairs.
 Notably, the NPCSC saw fit to rule on the disqualification of six lawmakers; fears over state-sanctioned rendition and extrajudicial detention were sparked by the Causeway Bay Books disappearances.
 Xi Jinping's accession to General Secretary of the Chinese Communist Party, the top position of paramount leader in 2012 marked a more hardline authoritarian approach, most notably with the construction of Xinjiang internment camps.
 The spectre that Hong Kong may similarly be brought to heel became an important element in the protests.

 Anti-mainland sentiment had begun to swell in the 2010s.
 The daily quota of 150 immigrants from China since 1997, and the massive flows of mainland visitors strained Hong Kong's public services and eroded local culture; mainlanders' perceived arrogance drew the scorn of Hongkongers.
 The rise of localism and the pro-independence movement after the Umbrella Revolution was marked by the high-profile campaign for the 2016 New Territories East by-election by activist Edward Leung.
 Fewer and fewer young people in Hong Kong identified themselves as Chinese nationals, as found by pollsters at the University of Hong Kong.
-The younger respondents were, the more distrustful they were of the Chinese government.
+Younger respondents were found to be more distrustful of the Chinese government.
 Scandals and corruption in China shook people's confidence of the country's political systems; the Moral and National Education controversy in 2012, the Express Rail Link project connecting Hong Kong with mainland cities and the subsequent co-location agreement proved highly controversial.
 Citizens saw these policies as Beijing's decision to strengthen its hold over Hong Kong.
 By 2019, almost no Hong Kong youth identified only as Chinese.

 The Umbrella Revolution provided inspiration and brought about a political awakening to some, but its failure and the subsequent split within the pro-democratic bloc prompted a re-evaluation of strategy and tactics.
 In the years that followed, a general consensus emerged that peaceful protests were ineffective in advancing democratic development, and became an example of what not to do in further protests.
 Media noted that protests in 2019 were driven by a sense of desperation rather than the optimism of 2014.
 The aims of the protests had evolved from withdrawing the bill, solidifying around achieving the level of freedom and liberties promised.